flintlib/flint/doc/source/building.rst

 Now to use FLINT, simply include the appropriate header files for the FLINT modules you wish to use in your C program.
-Then compile your program, linking against the FLINT library, GMP/MPIR, MPFR and pthreads with the options ``-lflint -lmpfr -lgmp -lpthread``.
+Then compile your program, linking against the FLINT library, GMP, MPFR and pthreads with the options ``-lflint -lmpfr -lgmp -lpthread``.

 To clean up the local build files, use: